Use Tags

 Note: You can't tag projects, data roles or Ask Data lenses.

-Tableau Catalogue, part of Data Management for Tableau Server and Tableau Cloud, is required to be able to tag external assets (databases, files, tables and columns).
-For more information about Tableau Catalogue, see "About Tableau Catalogue" in the Tableau Server or Tableau Cloud Help.
+Tableau Catalog, part of Data Management for Tableau Server and Tableau Cloud, is required to be able to tag external assets (databases, files, tables and columns).
+For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server or Tableau Cloud Help.

 See tags for an item